GraphiteEditor/Graphite/node-graph/rfcs/async-execution-model.md

 Wakers are deliberately not the graph-level notification mechanism: wakers resume suspended computations and this graph never suspends; a re-evaluation is a fresh call.
 Wake also does not mean completion, and wakers do not survive composition across host executors.
 The host avoids busy-waiting with one coarse notification (park/unpark or event-loop message) shared by task wakes and the dirty epilogue.

-Scheduling semantics: generations are read once per evaluation (completions landing mid-frame affect the next one); the dirty flag is drained once per frame (N completions, one re-render); on recompile, tasks of removed sources are dropped and the epilogue never runs, so no spurious invalidation.
+Scheduling semantics: generations are read once per evaluation (completions landing mid-frame affect the next one); the dirty flag is drained once per frame (N completions, one re-render); on recompile, `retain_sources` drops removed sources from the table, so their epilogue still runs but finds no entry and bumps nothing, neither invalidating nor waking the host.
+Tasks are not cancelled; they are made inert.

 # Reference-level explanation